Please see our Frequently Asked Questions (FAQ) Below. For any other questions please fill out our contact form.

 Is there a charge for customizing?

 That depends on what is being customized.
-For example, changing the stain colour will not change the price.
-We also do not charge for minor (+/- 2″) alterations to the standard sizes of furniture.
+For example, changing the stain colour will not change the price; however premium finishes such as antiquing, two toning or glazed finishes will have an additional charge.
+Customizing to a smaller size will not change the price, while moving larger or altering the configuration would.
 Changing the type of wood will also change the price, as different woods have different costs.

 Adding features such as doors, drawers, shelves, etc. will add to the cost of a product.
 There will also be a charge for larger alterations (>2″) to the standard sizes of furniture.
 To calculate the additional cost, divide the price of the unit by the measurement and multiply by the larger size.
 For example, if a 60″ TV stand costs $1,000 and you would like to know the price of the same TV stand but 66″, you would divide $1,000 by 60 and multiply by 66 to get $1,100.
 There is no discount for making products smaller.